What Does it Mean to Study Law Enforcement?

 Working in state and local police departments, detectives investigate crime scenes and interrogate suspects and witnesses in order to gather facts about the cases they work on.
 These individuals must maintain an extraordinary attention to detail in their work, as getting the story straight is of the utmost importance.

 The ways in which detectives gather data are numerous, ranging from the observation of suspects to combing carpets.
 They must consider all possibilities when trying to gather information about a case in order to stay on the trail.

 Many detectives start out as patrol officers and are later promoted to detective by distinguishing themselves as exemplary officers.
 However, some individuals with advanced degrees in law enforcement or prior experience as private investigators are hired as detectives immediately.

-- Corrections Officer.
 Corrections officers are responsible for maintaining order in prisons.
 To prevent disturbances, they routinely examine inmates and their environments for signs of misconduct.
 They also must screen visitors in order to ensure that no illegal items are being smuggled into the prison.

 Corrections officers must restrain prisoners if necessary, often without the use of weapons.
 This requires high levels of teamwork and communication among the corrections officers, as well as physical strength.

-- Security Guard.
 The security guard industry is booming.
 A heightened awareness of security needs throughout the public and private sectors has prompted many businesses to begin hiring their own security forces, instead of relying on state and local police departments.